libussa/beets-originquery-ng/README.md

     $> pip install git+https://github.com/x1ppy/beets-originquery

-Next, add the following section to your beets config file to enable improved MediaBrainz queries from tags:
+Next, add the following section to your beets config file to enable improved metadata queries from tags.
+The plugin supports both MusicBrainz and Discogs as metadata sources:

+    # For MusicBrainz autotagging:
     musicbrainz:
         extra_tags: [year, catalognum, country, media, label]

+    # For Discogs autotagging:
+    discogs:
+        extra_tags: [year, catalognum, country, media, label]

+**Note**: The plugin will automatically use the first available source's extra tags.
+If both are configured, it will use MusicBrainz first, then fall back to Discogs.

 Finally, add `originquery` to the `plugins` section of your beets config file, creating it if it doesn't exist: